Louisiade Rural LLG

 The Louisiade Rural LLG is a local level government in the Milne Bay Province of Papua New Guinea.
 The LLG is situated in the central part of Louisiade Archipelago with Misima Island.
 At the 2011 census, it contained 23,335 residents living in 4,542 households.
-The LLG president is Benjamin Kuli.
+The LLG president is Solomon J Paulisbo.
 It launched its own microfinance scheme in December 2016.